MCP Apps: Bring MCP Apps to your users!

 • A2UI defines what UI the agent wants to display.

-• AG-UI defines how that UI (and everything else) flows between backend ↔ frontend.
+• AG-UI defines how the UI (and everything else) flows between the backend and the frontend.

 Together with MCP and A2A, these pieces form the foundation of the next-generation agentic application stack — one that is interoperable, open, and rapidly maturing.